swcarpentry/DEPRECATED-bc/novice/r/06-cmdline.md

 #### Challenges

-  + Write a command-line program that does addition and subtraction:
+  + Write a command-line program that does addition and subtraction.
+  **Hint:** Everything argument read from the command-line is interpreted as a character [string](../../gloss.html#string).
+  You can convert from a string to a number using the function `as.numeric`.

 <pre class='in'><code>Rscript arith.R 1 + 2</code></pre>